manzt/anywidget/docs/src/pages/en/bundling.md

   name = traitlets.Unicode().tag(sync=True)
 ```

-Any changes to `src/*` will now be updated immediate in active output cells with
+Any changes to `src/*` will now be updated immediately in active output cells with
-for this widget.
+this widget.
 Happy coding!